-VI.
-Investment Guidelines
+6. Investment Guidelines

-The allocation of funds to various types of investment is of utmost importance in structuring an efficient portfolio designed to meet the Fund's investment objectives.
-In order to assure the most beneficial allocation of funds, the Board shall, with the advice of SERS investment staff, consultants and investment advisors, adopt an Annual Five-Year Investment Plan that will be revised and updated yearly.
-This plan will set forth the target asset allocation and investment design for each sector of the Fund and identify work initiatives to be pursued over the near term.
-Furthermore, each investment advisor shall abide by specific investment guidelines that will be consistent with this Policy and the Annual Five-Year Investment Plan so as to better ensure that the Fund's broad investment objectives will be met.
-The advisors' specific investment guidelines may be amended from time to time by mutual written consent of the staff and the advisor.
+The allocation of funds to various types of investments is of utmost importance in structuring an efficient portfolio designed to meet the Fund's investment objectives.
+In order to assure the most beneficial allocation of funds, the Board shall, with the advice of SERS' investment staff, consultants, and investment managers, adopt an Investment Plan that will be revised and updated periodically but not less than every two years.
+This plan will set forth the long-term allocation ranges for the asset classes and identify work initiatives to be pursued over the near term.
+Furthermore, each investment manager shall abide by specific investment guidelines that will be consistent with this Policy and the Investment Plan so as to ensure that the Fund's broad investment objectives will be met.
+The managers' specific investment guidelines may be amended from time to time by mutual written consent of the staff and the manager.